raegnald/huffman-ml/readme.md

 # Huffman (de)compression implemented in OCaml in a single file

-You are very much advised to read the [Wikipedia](https://en.wikipedia.org/wiki/Huffman_coding) article about Huffman coding.
+You are strongly advised to read the [Wikipedia](https://en.wikipedia.org/wiki/Huffman_coding) article about Huffman coding.
+A single file (`huffman.ml`) is the focus of this project, it is a command line tool for compressing and decompressing files.

-## Instalation and usage
+## Installation and usage

 This program can only be compiled on UNIX-like systems, although you are free to modify it to run on other, possibly non-free, operating